 These tips can help you manage your ADHD:

 - make lists, keep diaries, stick up reminders and regularly set aside time to plan what you need to do

 - let off steam by exercising regularly

 - find ways to help you relax, such as listening to music or learning relaxation techniques

-- talk to your doctor about your suitability to drive – driving is much safe on medication than without it.
+- talk to your doctor about your suitability to drive – driving is much safer on medication than without it.

 What support is available with ADHD?

 The following links provide further information about ADHD in adults.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

 What is ADHD?
 ADHD New Zealand

 Incredible Years in Aotearoa New Zealand Werry Workforce Whāraurau, NZ